-All the news related to how the approaches and tools developed in SMART SPP were put into practice by partners from the United Kingdom (UK) are available on this page.
+All the news related to how the approaches and tools developed in SMART SPP are being put into practice by partners from the United Kingdom (UK) are available on this page.
 The information presented here has been previously published in the SMART SPP Updates.

-The Eastern Shires Purchasing Organisation (ESPO) and the London Borough of Bromley were the two partners piloting the SMART SPP approach in the UK.
-ESPO and Bromley's activities were supported by Global to Local.
+The Eastern Shires Purchasing Organisation (ESPO) and the London Borough of Bromley are the two public bodies piloting the SMART SPP approach.
+ESPO and Bromley's activities are being supported by Global to Local.

 For more information, please contact Peter Joyce from Global to Local.